dtortosa/ancient_selection_dating_heavy/hg38_mig/to_do_hg38_mig.md

 - Ask jesus
 	- about VEP
 		- should I also use ancestral alleles that are lower case? i.e., they have low confidence?
+			- check number of variants wiht low confidnce
+    			- if only 2% is ok, half of the variants is not
 	- about what accesibility masks is he using: L, Z and Q? also H?
 		- These masks help to identify regions of the genome that are more or less accesible to next generation sequencing methods using short reads.
 		- David say to avoid regions with a very low depth when it is not possible to do variant call.